-With respect to the concentration policies, the Fund will consider the holdings of an underlying fund, including private equity funds, when determining compliance with such concentration policy.
+With respect to the concentration policies, each Fund will consider the holdings of an underlying fund, including private equity funds, when determining compliance with such concentration policy.

-Non-Fundamental Investment Restrictions
+Non-Fundamental Investment Restrictions of All Funds

-The other restrictions set forth below, as well as the Fund's investment objective and each of the other investment restrictions set forth in the Prospectus or this SAI and not designated as fundamental, are not fundamental policies and may be changed by the Board without shareholder approval.
+The other restrictions set forth below, as well as each Fund's investment objective and each of the other investment restrictions set forth in the Prospectus or this SAI and not designated as fundamental, are not fundamental policies and may be changed by the Board without shareholder approval.